paul-hammant/tbd/content/game-changers/index.md

 Paul Hammant blogged about a 2005 ThoughtWorks client engagement in a Bank of America software development team, that used the Branch by Abstraction technique{{< ext url="http://paulhammant.com/blog/branch_by_abstraction.html" >}}.
-Whereas many had previously used this technique to avoid longer version-control branches in a trunk model, this was the first time it had been detailed online, and given a name (by Stacy Curl).
+Whereas many had previously used this technique to avoid longer version-control branches in a trunk model, this was the first time it had been detailed online and given a name (by Stacy Curl).

 ## Github's entire platform - 2008 onwards

 ![](away_from_tbd2.png)

-Github was launched as a portal on February 8, 2008, and feature have been added steadily ever since.
-The initial version contained forks, which was a formal way of expressing the directionality of related DVCS repositories, and promoting a forgiveness model for unsolicited changes to code (as opposed to the permission model that preceded it for other portals).
+Github was launched as a portal on February 8, 2008, and features have been added steadily ever since.
+The initial version contained forks, which was a formal way of expressing the directionality of related DVCS repositories, and promoting a forgiveness model for unsolicited changes to source code (as opposed to the permission model that preceded it for other portals).

 ### Pull Requests (2008)